-Budgie is beautiful, charming, and manipulative, and manages to worm her way back into Lily’s good graces and become her friend again.
+Budgie is beautiful, charming, and manipulative, and manages to worm her way back into Lily’s good graces.
 However, as the summer unfolds, the truth about Nick and Budgie’s marriage slowly starts to come to light, and the love that Nick and Lily once had becomes hard for everyone to ignore.
 Oh, while this is all happening, Lily is also hooking up with Nick’s best friend, a charming and gorgeous ex-football player.
-Add this all together and you get drama, drama, drama.